Jaman22/Git101basics/README.md

 ## How do you see the files changed within each commit from git log?

-Use these 2 types of commands  "git log --name-only" or "git log --name-only --oneline"
+Use these several types of commands  "git log --name-only" , "git log --name-only --oneline" or "git show"...

 ### 	How do you see the contents of what changed within each file from the git log?